5

 4

 • Mix the coolant with the same amount of distilled water then put it inside?
-Jun 19, 2015 at 1:59
+Commented Jun 19, 2015 at 1:59

 • @Jean-FrançoisSavard: Maybe I was unclear: the passage seems to be talking about testing the concentration of the coolant that is already in the car.
 Certainly I know how to mix coolant with water when I add it.
 But if the coolant system is only slightly low, I can only add a small amount of 50/50 mix, which won't do much to correct what is already inside if its proportions are wrong.
 Of course, if what was inside was completely wrong, one could drain it all out and start over, but again that's not what this section of the manual is talking about.
-Jun 19, 2015 at 2:53
+Commented Jun 19, 2015 at 2:53

 • Oh I see what you mean.
 Well even if there may be other possibility I think the easiest would be to drain what is already inside and mix it.
-Jun 19, 2015 at 3:02
+Commented Jun 19, 2015 at 3:02

 • @Jean-FrançoisSavard: But I don't see how I would know if that is necessary.
 As far as I know, a proper 50/50 mix was used the last time it was filled.
 I don't know why anything should have changed since then, but the manual seems to be suggesting that is possible, somehow, and I want to know why.
-Jun 19, 2015 at 3:08
+Commented Jun 19, 2015 at 3:08

 2 Answers 2